 Counterpart is the culmination of the vision, expertise and dedication of a varied group of people.
 Staff, volunteers and advisers work together in a respectful partnership, acknowledging the unique and valuable contribution each makes to the service.
 Counterpart has an advisory group to provide advice, guidance and support, as well as being governed by the board of Women's Health Victoria.

 Below are staff profiles.
 Please contact us on 1300 781 500 for partnership opportunities.

 Get to know some of our volunteers.

-Dianne Hill joined the Counterpart team as Manager in October 2016.
+Dianne first joined the Counterpart team as Manager in October 2016, becoming Manager Support Services for Women's Health Victoria in January 2018.
 Dianne brings a wealth of expertise as a senior manager and has extensive experience in the strategic development, implementation and evaluation of programs and services in the health and human services sectors.
-She is responsible for the management of staff, the implementation of the Strategic Plan and service development.
-Dianne is part of the Women’s Health Victoria management team and promotes the Counterpart service through building strong relationships with external stakeholders.
+She is responsible for the management of staff, the implementation of the Strategic Plan and future directions of the organisation and its services.
+Dianne leads the Women's Health Victoria management team and promotes the Counterpart service through building strong relationships with external stakeholders.

 In 2018, Fiona became the Assistant Manager, after joining the Counterpart team in October 2008.
 She is responsible for overseeing the day-to-day management of the service.
 She manages projects, communications and administration staff and supervises new projects, including rural and area-based projects and the development of new telehealth facilities.